Please read the following information before leaving for your expedition.

 If traveling from countries or regions where yellow fever is endemic, you must have a certificate of vaccination.

-Staying up to date with your COVID-19 vaccinations, including receiving booster doses, as applicable, is strongly encouraged.
+It is strongly encouraged that you stay up to date with your COVID-19 vaccinations, including receiving booster doses, as applicable.

 Climate Change: Sea to Trees at Acadia National Park